MixedRealityLab/cardographer-platform/README.md

 Open [http://localhost:3000](http://localhost:3000)

 Notes:
-- had troube with Mongodb client using node:alpine base (error about require of mongodb-client-encryption; tried to install but that failed).
+- had trouble with Mongodb client using node:alpine base (error about require of mongodb-client-encryption; tried to install but that failed).